 Results and Discussion

-The major green fodder crop were grown by the farmer were Berseem, Maize, Oats and Sorghum.
+The major green fodder crop was grown by the farmer were Berseem, Maize, Oats and Sorghum.
 Hence a comparative analysis of cultivation cost was done for these crop in upper Gangetic plain of India.
 The input- output coefficient were market out for different crop separately.
 The details of the cost involved in the cultivation of these crops under various sub head are given in Table 1.

 Table 1 Per hectare costs of different inputs used in Forage production (Rs.)